SindreOpsahl/unitizedMapping.py/README.md

 import unitizedMapping
 unitizedMapping.run()

+If you have edges selected it will use them as the new UV seams.

-If you have meshes selected it will use the existing UV seams, and map multiple meshes individually If you have edges selected it will use them as the new UV seams If you have faces selected it will use the existing UV seams, but only map the connected shell.
+If you have meshes selected it will use the existing UV seams, and map multiple meshes individually.

+If you have faces selected it will use the existing UV seams, but only map the connected shell.
 This is for mapping submeshes, without altering the UV's of the rest of the mesh.